 Step 2: Submit Your Application Donation

-Once your application is received, one of our Family Representatives will contact you to schedule a visit at your home.
+Once your application is received, one of our Family Representatives will contact you to schedule a virtual or in home visit.
 The purpose of this visit is to meet the entire family, gain a better understanding of the home, and gather more details about your lifestyle that will assist us in placing the right Lab with you.
 Going forward, your family rep will be your main contact and guide through the adoption process.

 Step 5: Get Ready to Meet the Dogs!

 Adoption events are held in various locations about every 2 - 4 weeks or about once a month.
 Check out the Adoption Events Page for information.
 You can also meet a dog by going to the foster family’s home.
 We recommend that all family members (including your current dog) comes to the meet and greets.